ChiralBehaviors/Kramer/README.md

 There are currently four modules that compose Kramer:

  - [Kramer Core](kramer/README.md) - the core autolayout framework
- - [Kramer QL](kramer-ql/README.md) - GraphQL integration into the kramer framework
+ - [Kramer QL](kramer-ql/README.md) - [GraphQL](http://graphql.org) integration into the Kramer framework
  - [AutoLayout Explorer](explorer/README.md) - A simple application to explore GraphQL endpoints with the Kramer autolayout framework
- - [Toy Single Page UI App Framework](toy-app/README.md) - A sketch of an idea I've had for some time, using Kramer to provide the UI for a declarative single page UI application framework
+ - [Toy Single Page UI App Framework](toy-app/README.md) - A sketch of an idea I've had for some time, using Kramer to provide the UI for a declarative single page UI application framework using [GraphQL](http://graphql.org).

 ## Using Kramer